oz123/cofre/Readme.markdown

 =====

 Cofre means "safe" in Portuguese.
-Cofre is a project to re-implement pwman3 again in Python.
+Cofre is a project to re-implement pwman3 again in C.

 What?

-wait, I just said I am implementing a software which is already written in Python in C.
+Wait, I just said I am implementing a software which is already written in Python with C.
 Well, now you know why Cofre begins with C.

 [Pwman3][python-pwman3] is quite a mature software.